Hunt for the Wilderpeople: Plot

-Ricky comes across Kahu, whom he becomes smitten with, and after doing photos with her father and a song sung by her at night he accidentally falls asleep.
-Upon returning to the hut, he discovers it is surrounded by police led by Paula.
-When facing Paula across a ravine she tries to bribe him, asking him to say that Hector was a sex offender in return for not going to juvenile detention.
+Ricky becomes smitten with Kahu, and accidentally falls asleep and stays the night.
+By the time he reaches the hut the next morning, it is surrounded by police and Hector has fled.
+When facing Paula across a gully she tries to bribe him, asking him to say that Hector was a sex offender in return for not going to juvenile detention.
 However, he declines and catches up with Hector.
-Hector's reputation has improved for helping the ill man, as the media changes their view of him.
+Hector's reputation has improved for helping the ranger, as the media changes their view of him.

 When Ricky and Hector are reunited, however, they rob the same hunters as before, causing his public image to decline again.
 Later, the pair are attacked by a wild boar.
-In the attack, Hector's dog Zag is wounded, forcing Hector to put him down with a bullet.
+In the attack, Hector's dog Zag is wounded, forcing Hector to shoot him.
 After his burial, Ricky reveals that he has been carrying Bella's ashes, so they scatter them into a waterfall high in a mountain range.

 A man named Psycho Sam, who is living on his own, is discovered by Ricky and Hector.
 He permits them to stay overnight.
 After five months of survival in the wild and numerous near misses, they are eventually found due to Sam connecting Ricky's mobile to the internet.
 The pair are apprehended while trying to escape in "Crumpy", Sam's red 1980s Toyota Hilux, and Ricky unintentionally shoots Hector.

-Hector is sent to prison for around a year, whilst Ricky stays with Kahu and her family.
+Hector is sent to prison for around a year, whilst Ricky stays with Kahu and her father.
 After his release, they reunite and continue their life of adventure.